kbase/narrative/docs/testing/integrating-msw.md

 # Testing with Mock Service Worker (MSW)

-Unit testing is challenging with components or widgets which depend upon integration network api code which fetches data.
+Unit testing is challenging with components or widgets which depend upon integrated network api code which fetches data.

 One approach is api mocking, in which api code is temporarily supplanted with testing code which, rather than conduct the intended action, simply returns some canned set of data.